megasanjay/devmoji/README.md

 // package.json
 {
   "gitHooks": {
-    "prepare-commit-msg": "devmoji -e --lint"
+    "prepare-commit-msg": "megasanjay-devmoji -e --lint" }
 }
-}
 ```

 > If you installed **Devmoji** locally in your project as a dev dependency, then
-> use something like `npx --no-install devmoji -e` instead of the commands
+> use something like `npx --no-install megasanjay-devmoji -e` instead of the
-> above.
+> commands above.

 > Alternatively, if you don't want to use **Husky** or **Yorkie**, you can
 > [manually](https://github.com/megasanjay/devmoji/issues/87) create the git